awhitney42/YumYumDonut/README.md

 - 14 if the joystick is pushed up
 - 15 if the joystick is not pushed at all

-**Line 4 : Calculate Sprite Movement Values**
+**Line 3 : Calculate Sprite Movement Values and Check Game Timer**

-`4 k=f-int(f/5)*5:j=int((k-1)/2):d=(2*(k-int(k/2)*2)-1)*z*29`
+`3 l=39:k=f-int(f/5)*5:d=(2*(int(k/2)-int(k/4)*2)-1)*z*l:b=h*z:ifti>q/7thenend`

-Line 4 contains most of the remainder of the main program loop, with the exception of a few statements at the end of line 7.
+Line 4 contains most of the remainder of the main program loop, with the exception of a few statements at the end of line 6.

-The statements in this line set some essential variables that are used in the sprite movement routine, which will be called in the next iteration of the main loop when line 3 is reached again.
-First the value of **k** is set, which if you recall will be used to perform an additional sprite movement at the start of line 3 if k equals 1, 2, 3, or 4.
+The statements in this line set some essential variables that are used in the sprite movement routine, which will be called in the next iteration of the main loop when line 2 is reached again.

+First, a constant **l** is set to 39.
+This contant is used in the sprite movement calculation.

+Next the value of **k** is set, which if you recall will be used to perform a sprite movement at the start of line 2 if k equals 1, 2, 3, or 4.
 As you probably can guess, **k** will be one of these four values if the joystick is pressed in the up, down, left, or right directions.
-This is done with `k = (f - int(f / 5) * 5)` or **f** MODULUS 5:
+This is done with `k = f - int(f / 5) * 5` or **f** MODULO 5:

 **k**:
 - 11 MOD 5 = **1 (Left)**